 Collecting wood ear fungus (Auricularia cornea), also known as Jew’s ear or Taranaki wool, was a booming industry in the late 19th century.
 The edible fungus grows on dead trees, and was common on felled logs around the new pastures of the region.
 The trade was begun by Chinese merchant Chew Chong, who recognised the fungus as a sought-after food in his homeland.

-The cash he paid for fungus helped many farmers, struggling financially, to survive while their dairy farms became established.
+The cash Chew Chong paid for fungus helped many struggling farmers survive financially while their dairy farms became established.

 Taranaki’s petroleum industry dates back to the first decades of Pākehā settlement.
 Since 1865 attempts have been made to tap oil deposits around the region.

 Relatively small amounts of oil were produced and refined in the first half of the 20th century.
 The modern petrochemical industry was established in the 1950s.

 New Zealand’s first oil refinery opened at New Plymouth in July 1913 with appropriate fanfare and an impressive programme of speeches.
 The Taranaki Daily News commented, tongue-in-cheek, on the occasion: ‘The building with its intricate maze of spirals and whorls and retorts … has now been completed, and it was opened yesterday in the presence of a large gallery of enthusiasts, most of whom were, or ought to have been, if their comments can be taken at face value, experts in the refining of anything from pure gold to influences … The average shareholder does not know what a refinery is, and he is prone to regard it as something between a finishing school for girls and a meeting of the Brotherhood.’1